Understanding the Tax Implications of Investing in US Stocks from India

 Previously, if you paid TCS on any of the mentioned transactions, you could only adjust this amount against your advance tax payments or when filing taxes at the end of the year.
 This often led to delays in getting refunds or adjustments and the money was often tied up with the government for months.

 The new rule allows you to directly inform your employer about the TCS you’ve paid.
 Your employer will then reduce the TDS deducted from your salary accordingly.
-This means more of your money stays in your hands and you don’t have to wait for a tax refund.
+This ensures better cash flow management, as it allows more of your earnings to remain available without waiting for a tax refund.

 Filing your US investing taxes with Vested